vageeshragav/TM-and-TE-waves-in-circular-wave-guide/README.md

 Contributing
 ------------
 Contributions, corrections, or requests for additional features (e.g., lossy walls, dielectric-filled waveguides, 3D visualizations) are welcome.
-Please open an issue describing the change you'd like to contribute, or submit a pull request.
+Please open an issue describing the change you'd like to propose or submit a pull request with tests and documentation.

 License
 -------